 SIMGs are required to pay an annual fee.
 The first of these must be paid within four weeks from the date of their SIMG interview.
 Subsequent annual fees are due on the date of the anniversary of their SIMG interview.
 SIMGs that have not paid their annual fee by the due date will have their status changed to 'not active'.
 This will render them unable to credit any CPA time, undertake assessments including SIMG PA and SIMG examination, access the CPD system or gain credit for any other SIMG related activities.
 SIMGs that remain 'not active' for a period of two calendar months or more will be withdrawn from the SIMG process.
-Should an SIMG subsequently wish to recommence the SIMG process an application must be submitted to the DPA (SIMG) for anaesthesia or the DPA, FPM Education for pain medicine or their nominees justifying the resumption of their SIMG process may be required to undertake a new assessment and incur the associated fees.
+Should an SIMG subsequently wish to recommence the SIMG process an application must be submitted to the DPA (SIMG) for anaesthesia or the DPA, FPM Education for pain medicine or their nominees justifying the resumption of their SIMG process.
+Application fees will still be applicable.
+Those accepted for a resumption of the SIMG process may be required to undertake a new assessment and incur the associated fees.